The New Adventures of Old Christine: Background

 Christine Campbell (portrayed by Julia Louis-Dreyfus) is a neurotic and often self-absorbed single mother.
 She owns a women’s gym and grapples with her insecurities, while striving to maintain some semblance of control over her chaotic life.
 She shares a complicated yet cordial relationship with her ex-husband, Richard (Clark Gregg), whose younger girlfriend—also named Christine—is referred to as "New Christine," much to her chagrin.
 This leads to Christine being called "Old Christine," a source of ongoing humor in the series.

 Christine lives with her son, Ritchie (Trevor Gagnon), and her brother, Matthew (Hamish Linklater), a therapist who often provides sarcastic yet supportive advice.
 Christine's best friend and business partner, Barb (Wanda Sykes), frequently acts as her confidante, offering both comic relief and level-headed counsel amidst Christine's many personal dilemmas.

 Throughout the series, Christine’s life is marked by her competitive, and often disastrous, attempts to keep up with the societal pressures around her.
 This includes her ongoing rivalry with the wealthy and condescending "meanie moms" at her son’s private school, Marly Ehrhardt (Tricia O'Kelley) and Lindsay (Alex Kapp Horner), who often exacerbate her feelings of inadequacy.

 The series humorously explores Christine's journey through motherhood, friendship, and self-discovery, while highlighting her struggles with modern life and her efforts to rebuild post-divorce.

-There are guest appearances from actors including Blair Underwood, Dave Foley, Eric McCormack, Jason Alexander, Jennifer Grey, Jeffrey Tambor, Megan Mullally, Scott Bakula, Ed Begley Jr., Kristen Johnston, Molly Shannon, Andy Richter, Amy Sedaris, Lee Tergesen, Jane Lynch, Marion Ross.
+There are guest appearances from actors including Blair Underwood, Dave Foley, Eric McCormack, Jason Alexander, Jennifer Grey, Jeffrey Tambor, Megan Mullally, Scott Bakula, Ed Begley Jr., Kristen Johnston, Molly Shannon, Andy Richter, Amy Sedaris, Lee Tergesen, Jane Lynch, and Marion Ross.